1965 Los Angeles / California Angels season

-The 1965 California Angels season was the fifth year of play for the American Major League Baseball franchise.
+The 1965 Los Angeles / California Angels season was the fifth year of play for the American Major League Baseball franchise.
 The 1965 Angels finished seventh in the American League with a record of 75 wins and 87 losses, putting them 27 games behind the AL Champion Minnesota Twins.
 It was also the final season for the franchise in the city of Los Angeles before moving to their new stadium in nearby Anaheim for the following season.
 In their fourth and last year as tenants at Chávez Ravine, the Angels drew only 566,727 fans, eighth in the ten-team Junior Circuit and almost two million fans fewer than their landlords, the Dodgers, who were en route to the 1965 world championship.

 Midseason name change

 The 1965 Angels are the only team in 20th century Major League Baseball history to undergo an in-season name change.
 The club began the season under its original identity, the Los Angeles Angels, but with the imminent move to Anaheim, owner Gene Autry changed the name of the team to the California Angels — effective immediately — on September 2, 1965, with only 28 games left in the season.

 The name change was reflected in the Angels' new caps, on which an interlocking "CA" in fancy block letters replaced the former interlocking "LA".
 The new caps retained the distinctive white halo around the navy-blue crown.
 Because the team's home and road uniforms of the time simply read "ANGELS" across the shirtfront, they did not change.